nus-cs2103-AY2324S2/tp/README.md

 ```

 ### 2. Sort Order by order type
-Sort depending on what kind of order
+Sort depending on what kind of order.

 Example: `sort ordertype`